NVT Phybridge Case Study: Institute of Technology

 - Eliminating the need to rip-and-replace the existing infrastructure also significantly reduced material consumption, as no renovations were required

 - The solution eliminated the need for additional server closets; reducing ongoing energy consumption to cool and power the equipment

 - The university realized over $1 million in infrastructure cost savings, which can be used to fund its sustainability research and programs

 A Better Return on Investment

 The customer took a pro-active approach to find new and better ways to support their IP modernization objectives in a financially and socially responsible manner.
-By applying Modern LAN Principles and PoE switch innovations, the university reduced infrastructure costs, eliminated risk and disruption, reduced the negative impact on the environment and fast-tracked their IP modernization while ensuring a secure and robust IP platform for their enhanced communication solution.
+By applying Modern LAN Principles and Power over Ethernet (PoE) switch innovations, the university reduced infrastructure costs, eliminated risk and disruption, reduced the negative impact on the environment, and fast-tracked their IP modernization while ensuring a secure and robust IP platform for their enhanced communication solution.